1. Is reversal really possible?

 Ovarian rejuvenation is a procedure developed by fertility doctors in Greece.
 During the procedure, doctors inject your ovaries with platelet-rich plasma (PRP).
 PRP, which is used in other fields of medicine, is a concentrated solution derived from your own blood.

-The procedure is based on the natural growth factors in PRP that can aid in:
+The procedure is based on the

 - tissue regeneration

 - reducing inflammation